RaidOuahioune/Dashbooad/README.md

-AS you can see I've chosen Netlify over other free webSite hosts for the following reasons :
+AS you can see I've chosen ***Netlify*** over other free website hosters for the following reasons :

 ## 1) It's permanent:
-  Meaning that this website will be hosted for ever.
+  Meaning that the website will be hosted forever.

 ## 2) No Adds:
-  Unlike many free hosters, ***Netlify*** provides with a professional hosting environment
+  Unlike many free hosters, ***Netlify*** provides a professional hosting environment

-## 3) up to 100GB of bandwidth per month for free
+## 3) Up to 100GB of bandwidth per month for free